The health and safety of our residents and families is our highest priority.

 Person Under investigation will not be moved to COVID-19 cohort until results are confirmed.

-Roommates of COVID-19 residents is considered exposed and should not share a rooms with others unless they have tested negative and has been asymptomatic for 14 days from last exposure.
+Roommates of COVID-19 residents are considered exposed and should not share a room with other residents unless they have tested negative and has been asymptomatic for 14 days from last exposure.

-Facility will adhere to the CDC guideline for the discontinuation of Transmission-Based Precaution.
+Facility will adhere to the CDC guidelines for the discontinuation of Transmission-Based Precaution.

 Symptom-based strategy